dmahfuzd70/Linux-7/tmux/tmux.md

-    First press Ctrl+b then left keybord and then press o Go to the next pane First press Ctrl+b then left keybord and then press ; Toggle between the current and previous pane First press Ctrl+b then left keybord and then press x Close the current pane Sync tmux all panes
-    Ctrl+b then press : then type setw synchronize-panes on Ctrl+b then press : then type setw synchronize-panes off
+    First press Ctrl+b then left keybord and then press o Go to the next pane First press Ctrl+b then left keybord and then press ; Toggle between the current and previous pane First press Ctrl+b then left keybord and then press x Close the current pane Ctrl+b then press : then type setw synchronize-panes on Sync tmux all panes Ctrl+b then press : then type setw synchronize-panes off Sync tmux all panes